Skip to main content

 Inline backlinks

-In the right margin next to to any Rem that has been referenced (Nucleus in the following screenshot), you'll see a small number in a gray box.
+In the right margin next to to any bullet that has been referenced (Nucleus in the following screenshot), you'll see a small number in a gray box.
 Clicking this number will bring up a list of backlinks.
 You can click on a backlink to jump to it.

 Document backlinks (References Portal)